oliver41/nfy-cmsorig/site/content/news/lalala.md

 ---
-newstitle: this is a new News Test
+newstitle: This is a special News
 date: 2017-03-22T15:04:10.000Z
 description: >-
   Brewing with a Chemex probably seems like a complicated, time-consuming